haowei772/San-Francisco-311-request-resolving-time-prediction/README.md

 ### High level description of project:

-San Francisco 311-call request resolving time prediction.
+San Francisco 311-request resolving-time prediction.

 ### Aim of the project: